patslat/lectures/friendly_id.md

 add_index :dogs, :slug, :unique => true # add a unique index on the slug
 ```

-after migrating you just need to extend your model and specify what
+After migrating you just need to extend your model and specify what
 should be slugged:

 ```ruby